 Each time we go horse riding in Iceland, we celebrate ancient Viking roots.
 We go on a Viking tour guide and bond with Icelandic horses.
 Icelandic horses themselves are living reminders of our history and heritage.
 They are direct descendants of the Vikings’ own steeds.
 Horses are central to Icelandic history.
 Here’s what to know about some of the most powerful horses in Nordic lore…

 Horses are revered in the Icelandic Sagas.
 Vikings treated their horses with respect and reverence.
 Sometimes warriors and their horses were buried together when they passed away.

 Icelandic horses aren’t intimidated by frigid terrain, blustering winds, or harrowing snow.
 They are always ready for adventure, with a friendly attitude to boot.
-With all that in mind, it’s no surprise that these horses were so important in Icelandic mythology.
+They are strong and well trained.
+With all that in mind, it’s no surprise that these horses were so important in Icelandic mythology and cherished by historians and researchers around the world.
 Here are some of the most famous horses from Nordic lore…

 Skinfaxi and Hrímfaxi

 Skinfaxi and Hrímfaxi, whose names mean “shiny mane” and “frost mane,” are said to help open and close the day.
 According to Nordic lore, each morning Skinfaxi carries the Day (Dagr) across the sky in a chariot, with his mane creating the sunny light across the land.
 And Hrímfaxi does the same with Night (Nótt) each evening.